llandsmeer/LUT_HH/README.md

-# ReducedLUT for Hodgkin Huxley Cat
+# ReducedLUT for Hodgkin Huxley

-## Overview

-This repository utilizes ReducedLUT to accelerate Hodgkin Huxley cat simulations.
+This repository utilizes ReducedLUT to accelerate Hodgkin Huxley simulations.

-## Usage

-TBD